skalarproduktraum/phd-thesis/chapters/visual-processing.md

     \caption{Example time series of saccadic eye movements: The movement starts after an initial processing delay of about $150\,\mathrm{ms}$, followed by fast movement for about $50-100\,\mathrm{ms}$.
 Image reproduced from \citep{Snowden:2012wu}.}
 \end{marginfigure}

 In the context of 2-dimensional localisation of gaze directions, fixations, saccades, and smooth pursuits are the most important eye movements.
-Vergence movements would also be interesting to detect and use, but considering that contemporary head-mounted VR displays are using regular, flat screen, with no possibility of actual scene depth, this is not yet a priority.
-Future displays are going to provide focus cues as well and will most probably change that [@Huang:2015ce; @Jang:2017dr; @Sun:2017ia].
+Vergence movements in turn can be used for 3-dimensional gaze estimation, e.g. by detecting independent gaze directions for each eye, and finding the intersection [@Mlot2016].
+Future developments in display technology, where focus points can be modulated [@Huang:2015ce; @Jang:2017dr; @Sun:2017ia] will probably make that even more interesting.

 All of the described movements are optimisations to provide the best image possible, using "the world's worst camera" [@Duchowski:2017ii].
 We continue our discussion with the retina, the translator of photons to neural impulses.